 - Thinly chop the Chocolate and place it in a heat-proof bowl.

-- Heat up the Cream in a Small Pot until it starts to boil, then pour it over the Chocolate.
+- Heat up the Cream in a Small Pot until it starts to simmer, then pour it over the Chocolate.
 Wait a couple of minutes without touching or stirring it so that the cream has time to melt the chocolate before cooling, then gently stir with a spatula until smooth and shiny.

 - Place in the fridge to cool down completely – it needs to be really cold to whip.
+I recommend leaving it to rest for at least 2 to 3 hours for the best results.

 - Transfer the ganache in the bowl of your stand-mixer (or use a hand-mixer) and whip until thick and stiff.